MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-disabled-user.md

 The **Access needed** error message is displayed because of one of the following reasons:
 - User is either disabled or not a member of any business unit in Dynamics 365
-- User is not a member of AAD security group.
+- User isn't a member of Azure Active Directory security group.

 #### Resolution 1: Enable the user in Dynamics 365